Zolyn/derive_adhoc/NOTES.md

    right versions of things.
 Rust's rather strange import rules, and the interaction of this with strange macro_rules scoping, are not helping.

+We need to think properly about the following:

+ * What about if crates use semver-different versions of derive-adhoc

+   The define_derive_adhoc macros embody a template, should perhaps embody the derive-adhoc expander major version.

+ * We should make semver major breaks the template language infrequently.
+   Extensions are OK: if one crate needs the latest then they can all have it.

+ * Can you derive_adhoc! someone else's struct ?

+   The generated capture macro embodies the calling convention for the expander but not an expansion syntax.
+   And it embodies the struct innards!

+ * What about crate renaming?
+This is a bit of a mess in Rust.

+ * `derive_adhoc_expand!` should perhaps take an argument saying what the driver is.
+Right now it gets the driver in `{ }` so actually wouldn't be ambiguous, and maybe we could just punt.